d3nzil/gaku/README.md

 npm run dev
 ```

-Running - for access from other computers, phone:
+When developing, for access from other computers or phone you need to:
-- edit gaku-frontend/src/services/api.tsx
-- change apiUrl from localhost to the desired IP/URL
+- create `.env.local` file in `gaku-frontend/`
+- add line with desired URL: `VITE_APP_API_URL=http://192.168.1.1:8000/api`
+- then you can run the frontend:
 ```sh
 npm run dev -- --host
 ```

+Note that you also need to run the uvicorn with `API_DEV=1` (as described above) for this to work.

 ### Opening Gaku in browser
 Enter address http://localhost:8000 in your browser (Firefox, Chrome...) and you should see Gaku web interface.
 If not see the log output from backend and frontend for any errors.